 If your gutters are clog free but you’re still experiencing drippage and improper water flow, you have leaky gutters.
 Many times, this problem is caused by erosion or a crack in your gutters.
 In order to fix this, you can patch the leak with a non-silicone caulking and reseal the whole seam.
 Silicone breaks down in sunlight, so look at the label of your caulk to be sure it’s not affected by UV light.
 Be aware that this could become a recurring issue in the future and further repair may be necessary.
 Caulking over existing caulk doesn’t normally solve the problem.
 The best solution is scraping out all of the old caulk and working from a clean surface.

 Throughout this guide, we’ve already mentioned the importance of gutter guards a few times.
-Now it’s time to dive into why gutter guards are so crucial to helping you properly maintain your gutters.
+Now it’s time to dive into why they are so crucial to helping you properly maintain your gutters.

 Gutter guards are designed to keep debris out of a gutter.
-Gutter guards work best when they are exposed to rain and overall temperatures don’t regularly drop below freezing with the exception of the winter months.
+Do gutter guards work?
+They work best when exposed to rain and when overall temperatures don’t regularly drop below freezing with the exception of the winter months.

 Because gutter guards are on the exterior parts of your house, you will face the same problem that the rest of your roof must deal with, leaves and other tree debris.